MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 C:\
 ```

-The same technique works on Windows PowerShell drives that are not file system drives, such as
+The same technique works on PowerShell drives that aren't file system drives, such as `HKLM:`.
+You
-**HKLM:**.
-You can set your location to the `HKLM\\Software` key in the registry by typing:
+can set your location to the `HKLM\Software` key in the registry by typing:

 ```powershell
 Set-Location -Path HKLM:\SOFTWARE -PassThru